 05 of 10

-A look at sourgrass (also commonly called "wood sorrel") will have you swearing that it is some kind of clover, but it is not.
+A look at sourgrass (also commonly called "wood sorrel") will have you convinced it is some kind of clover, but it is not.
 The plant's botanical name is Oxalis stricta, and you can harvest small quantities of the leaves for use in salads.
-The reason for the stipulation, "small quantities" is that plants in the Oxalis genus contain oxalic acid, which could make you sick if eaten in large amounts.
+The reason for the stipulation, "small quantities" is that plants in the Oxalis genus contain oxalic acid, which can cause nausea if eaten in large amounts.

 There are other kinds of Oxalis, too.
-Growers take advantage of the... plants' clover impersonation for use around Saint Patrick's Day as "shamrocks."
-With its purple foliage, Oxalis regnellii is simply drop-dead gorgeous at any time of year.
+Growers take advantage of the plants' clover impersonation for use around Saint Patrick's Day as "shamrocks."
+With its purple foliage, Oxalis regnellii is simply gorgeous at any time of year.

 06 of 10

 Many gardeners are so disgusted with Japanese knotweed (Polygonum cuspidatum) over the amount of time and energy that they have spent battling it over the years that they are stunned to learn that the tender young shoots are edible.
 They can be cooked and eaten in many ways, including in traditional Japanese dishes.

 Be careful.
 Harvest the shoots from these garden weeds only in areas with which you have been intimately familiar for decades.
 Since so many homeowners and municipalities have tried to eradicate Japanese knotweed over the years using herbicides, do not harvest any from property that you have just moved onto or from stands growing along roadsides.

 07 of 10

 Stinging nettle (Urtica spp.) is another garden weed that many may consider an unlikely source of food.